toolbar

 Typical image size of some media.

-High quality 35mm film scanner 2700dip file size 28MB
+High quality 35mm film scanner 4000dip file size 60MB (TIFF)

-Kodak Photo-CD 3072x2048 pixels file size 18.8MB
+Kodak Photo-CD 3072x2048 pixels file size 18.8MB (TIFF)

-Olympus C2020 Digital Camera 1600x1200 pixels file size 5.8MB
+10MP Digital Camera 3888x2592 pixels file size 28.8MB (TIFF)

 Color and Contrast Adjustment

-If your monitor can adjust color temperature you should set it to 5000K, if you are using Photoshop you can go to the "preference"-"monitor adjustment", set the gamma to 2.2.
+If your monitor can adjust color temperature you should set it to 5000K-6500K, if you are using Photoshop you can go to the "preference"-"monitor adjustment", set the gamma to 2.2.
 Enter the calibration manual and follow the instruction to calibrate your display.

 Image compression